-The Employer recognizes the Union's right to select three stewards and two alternates to represent employees.
+The Employer recognizes the Union's right to select four stewards and two alternates to represent employees who ideally will be representative of the care component, housekeeping component and dietary component of the staff.
 The number of shop stewards may be changed by local mutual agreement.
 The Union agrees to provide the Employer with a list of the employees designated as stewards and alternates.
 A steward or his/her alternate shall obtain the permission of his/her department head and in his/her absence the person in charge before leaving his/her work to perform his/her duties as a steward.
 Leave for this purpose shall be without loss of pay.
 Such permission shall not be unreasonably withheld.
 On resuming his/her normal duties, the steward shall notify his/her department head and in his/her absence the person in charge.